timothyahwang/openvm/docs/crates/vm-extensions.md

 The macro will then generate a `create_chip_complex` function.

-For that we need to understand what `VmChipComplex` is: it replaces the role of the previous `VmChipSet` and consists of:
+For that we need to understand what `VmChipComplex` consists of:

 - System chips
 - `VmInventory`